 Celtic Ornament

-Owen Jones in the Grammer of Ornament describes the uniqueness of Celtic art as the following.
+Owen Jones, in The Grammar of Ornament, describes the uniqueness of Celtic art as follows.

-The interlace patterns often regarded as typical of “Celtic art” were characteristic of the British Isles, a style referred to as Insular art
+The interlace patterns, often regarded as typical of “Celtic art,” were characteristic of the British Isles and are referred to as Insular art.

 Spiral, diagonal, zoomorphic and later Anglo-saxon ornaments.

-The Renaissance was a period in European history marking the transition from the Middle Ages to Modernity and covering the 15th and 16th centuries.
+The Renaissance was a period in European history marking the transition from the Middle Ages to Modernity, spanning the 15th and 16th centuries.

 Leaves And Flowers From Nature